borgbase/docs.borgbase.com/faq/index.md

 Both regions are currently using hardware RAID-6 backed storage servers.
 This protects against hardware failure and a degree of bit rot.
 For a list of the providers we work with, you can also see our [GDPR page](https://www.borgbase.com/gdpr).

-### I have an existing Borg Backup repo on my own server or with another provider.
-How can I move it to BorgBase?
+### How can I migrate an existing repo including archives to or from BorgBase?

 We offer free migration services for both, incoming and outgoing transfers.
 Currently this is done manually.
 To start a transfer follow these steps: